 - 3. Continuing a Regular Meeting When Weather or Other Conditions Create a Hazard.
-If the Chair finds and declares that weather or other conditions are hazardous for Supervisors to physically attend a Regular Meeting, prevent one or more Supervisors from being present at a meeting, or prevent a reasonably significant portion of the public from being present at a meeting considering, among other things, the items on the agenda, the meeting shall must be continued to the next Regular Meeting date.
-The Chair's finding, and the continuation of the meeting, shall must be communicated by the Chair or the Clerk of the Board (the "Clerk") to the other Supervisors and to the general news media as promptly as possible.
-All hearings and other matters previously advertised shall will be conducted at the continued meeting and no further advertisement shall be is required.
+If the Chair finds and declares that weather or other conditions are hazardous for Supervisors to physically attend a Regular Meeting, prevent one or more Supervisors from being present at a meeting, or prevent a reasonably significant portion of the public from being present at a meeting considering, among other things, the items on the agenda, the meeting must be continued to the next Regular Meeting date.
+The Chair's finding, and the continuation of the meeting, must be communicated by the Chair or the Clerk to the other Supervisors and to the general news media as promptly as possible.
+All hearings and other matters previously advertised will be conducted at the continued meeting and no further advertisement is required.
 (Virginia Code § 15.2-1416) - 4.
-Establishing a Different Day, Time, and Place, and Instructions of a Regular Meeting.
-After the Annual Meeting, the Board may establish for Regular Meetings different days, times, and places, and instructions for how the public may connect to the meeting by electronic communication means for Regular Meetings by adopting a resolution to that effect.
+Establishing a Different Day, Time, Place, and Instructions.
+After the Annual Meeting, the Board may establish for Regular Meetings different days, times, places, and instructions for how the public may connect to the meeting by electronic communication means by adopting a resolution to that effect.
 (Virginia Code § 15.2-1416) - C. Special Meetings.
 A Special Meeting is a meeting that is not a Regular Meeting.
 The Board may hold Special Meetings as it deems necessary at times and places that it deems convenient.
 (Virginia Code § 15.2-1417) The then-current continuity of government ordinance adopted by the Board pursuant to Virginia Code § 15.2-1413 governs how the public may connect to the meeting by electronic communication means. - Calling and Requesting a Special Meeting.
-A Special Meeting shall be held when may be called by the Chair or requested by two or more Supervisors.
-The call or request shall must be made to the Clerk and shall specify the matters to be considered at the meeting.
+A Special Meeting may be called by the Chair or requested by two or more Supervisors.
+The call or request must be made to the Clerk and shall specify the matters to be considered at the meeting.
 (Virginia Code § 15.2-1418) - 2.
 Duty of Clerk to Provide Notice; When Notice May Be Waived.
-Upon receipt of a call or request, the Clerk, after consultation with the Chair, shall must immediately notify each Supervisor, the County Executive, and the County Attorney about the Special Meeting.
-The notice shall must be in writing and be delivered to each Supervisor, the County Executive, and the County Attorney at their place of residence or business.
-Any Supervisor may request that the notice be delivered to him or her by email or facsimile in lieu of personal delivery.
+Upon receipt of a call or request, the Clerk, after consultation with the Chair, must immediately notify each Supervisor, the County Executive, and the County Attorney about the Special Meeting.
+The notice must be in writing and be delivered to each Supervisor, the County Executive, and the County Attorney at their place of residence or business.
 Notice will be provided by email to each Supervisor's County email address.
 The notice may be waived if all Supervisors are present at the Special Meeting or if all Supervisors sign a waiver for the notice.
 (Virginia Code § 15.2-1418) An email from the Supervisor to the Clerk waiving notice satisfies this requirement.
-The Clerk shall must also notify the general news media about the Special Meeting. - 3.
+The Clerk must also notify the general news media about the Special Meeting. - 3.
 Contents of the Notice Provided by the Clerk.
-The notice provided by the Clerk shall must state the date, time, and place (if applicable) of the meeting, provide instructions for how the public may connect to the meeting by electronic communication means, and shall specify the matters to be considered. - 4.
+The notice provided by the Clerk must state the date, time, place (if applicable) of the meeting, provide instructions for how the public may connect to the meeting by electronic communication means, and specify the matters to be considered. - 4.
 Matters That May Be Considered.
-Only those matters specified in the notice shall may be considered at a Special Meeting unless all Supervisors are present.
+Only those matters specified in the notice may be considered at a Special Meeting unless all Supervisors are present.
 (Virginia Code § 15.2-1418) - 5.
 Adjourning a Special Meeting.
 A Special Meeting may be adjourned from time to time as the Board finds necessary and convenient to complete the business of those matters identified in the notice of the Special Meeting.
 (Virginia Code § 15.2-1417) If a quorum was not established or was lost during the meeting, the Supervisors present may only adjourn the meeting (See also Rules 7(B), (C), and (D)).